Using the library

 Theses and dissertations can be accessed electronically via Cambridge’s institutional repository, Apollo, and through various other online portals, such as EThOS.
 Please refer to this LibGuide for guidance about other platforms which provide access for theses and dissertations worldwide.

-If you are struggling to find articles/resources for your dissertation, library staff can set up a phone or virtual information skills session to assist you searching online databases.
+If you are struggling to find articles/resources for your dissertation, library staff can set up an in person, phone or virtual information skills session to assist you searching online databases.
 Please email email@example.com to arrange an appointment.

 Returning items on loan from the Rosemary Murray Library

 If you are a recent graduate, member of staff or visiting scholar in the UK who has now left the University and are unable to return to Cambridge, you can request a pre-paid returns label to return your books by freepost.

 The Interlibrary Loan team is able to offer a limited service to current University of Cambridge students and staff only.
 They are only able to obtain articles/chapters from items that are held electronically via the “BL on demand” service and from some other UK libraries where available.
-This is a free service.
-Please complete the online form (no payment or registration required) or email firstname.lastname@example.org for further assistance.
+Please complete the online form) or email firstname.lastname@example.org for further assistance.
+There is normally a charge for this service.

 Printing in College

 Printing is available in the I.T.
 Resource Centre.
 In order to print you will need to download DS Print to your laptop or computer.
 Please see this page for instructions on how to download the DS Print software.
 Print jobs need to be sent to either MUR_FindMe or MUR_ITRC_BW printer.
 Printing costs will still be added to your college bill.

-When collecting your printing please be careful to adhere to the advised social distancing guidelines (2 metres) and wipe the printer down after use.
-If there are any problems, please see library staff or email email@example.com.
+When collecting your printing, we strongly recommend that users maintain a courteous social distance and wipe the printer down after use.
+If there are any problems, please see library staff or open a new ticket with the IT Service Desk.

 In order to scan documents, the Microsoft Lens app can be freely downloaded onto both IOS and Android devices.
 Once downloaded you can take photos of your documents and export them as a PDF, send to email, etc.